justicephysics/humanos2.0/mission-2100.md

 - **Warriors:** Millions of Warrior‑Engineers, unleashed from JEE/Gaokao/SAT
 - **Eagle in the sky:** Data centres in orbit
 - **Stations to pass:** ASML, TSMC, NVIDIA, Samsung
-- **Destination:** Mission 2100 — the ocean, the solar system, the stars
+- **Destination:** Mission 2100 — the UTI threshold, the ocean, the solar system, the stars

 The feudal lords can keep their deep state and their dark web.
 We are building the **Space State** and the **Light@2.7 K Web**.